The greatest challenge of our time is reducing carbon emissions while maintaining economic growth.

 There is a rapidly growing number of buildings popping up around the world that are 100 % efficient, net zero, meaning the building produces as much energy as it consumes.
 Every example involves some form of solar heat energy to achieve net zero and all have positive ROI’s.

-Claimed as Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply a very large portion of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
-Tapping into this form of geothermal heat creates such a reduction in the total required energy budget, that PV solar panels can be used supply the remainder.
+Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply a very large portion of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
+Geoexchange reduces the required input energy for heating and cooling by as much as 80 % , allowing for 1-1.5 KW of PV solar panels the power to heat & cool each 1,000 sq ft of building space. .

-The most cost effective path to net zero for an existing building is the installation of a BTES system, collecting solar heat to be stored and used seasonally.
+The most cost effective path to net zero for an existing building is the installation of a BTES system, collecting solar and waste heat to be stored and used seasonally.

 Regardless if net zero is the goal, our infrastructure relies on electricity, this will not change, however there is growing change to the source of our electricity.
 A properly installed earth energy system is very effective reducing electrical consumption which is key to a greener future, but cost effective also, with each dollar spent on installation worth more than five dollars spent on PV solar system installations.
 Ultimately it’s about financial return.
 One of our projects, a 300,000 sq ft commercial space, has had an annual energy saving equating to more than $ 90,000.00 per year since 2008, returning 150% of the total installation cost.
 All of our commercial project ROI’s are growing at a similar rate.